hackernauts/hackernauts.github.com/dictionary.md

 ### Payload ###
 The program that is delivered to a vulnerable computer in order to exploit it.
 Sometimes the payload is a shell, sometimes a payload might be ads, or a bot.

+### Penetration Tester ###
+Or 'Pen Tester'.
+Basically a hacker that people hire to test their systems.
+The best are usually good communicators, talking and writing.
+They also have their own specialties, just like regular hackers, i.e., social engineering, web hacking, host attacks, firewall or network controls evasion, coding, decompiling, persistence.
+Not to say that they must be limited.
+Some few are good at everything.

 ### Phish ###
 A communication, usually an email, designed with the sole purpose of getting a user to click a link.
 A spear-phish is a specifically targeted phish for a specific company or person.
 A decent phish can get around 5% click turnover.
 With some minimal effort, you can get that up to about about 10 or 15%.
 The more effort, the better the chance of success.